JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. Boss GT1000Core: Last updated Oct2020, M1 macs not yet supported
 1. Zoom: Zoom software (at least for the gce3) works on mac.
 Confirmed on my mac.
 10. Blackstar: id:Core and:series have great software but its based on microsoft silverlight so doesnt and wont work on mac :( I tried installing it on my mac and after forcing me to install mono several times (and i already had it installed) and restarting it still wouldnt install the actual software.
 1. Fender Mustang: Fender Tone software works on mac Big sur.
+PLUS theres an iOS app with great reviews for GT and GTX
 10. Vox VT doesnt have usb recording.
 Tone Librarian software doesnt work on Big Sur :( (tested - it has 0 on its icon and wont run
 1. Comments: It seems like most of these neglect to update their software for their older units but I dont exactly blame them since many of their customers (windows users) wont have the same set of problems.
 Most of them that have mac compat at least have it compatible with the latest OS for their latest products.
 Blackstar seems to be the exception here.
-1. NuxMG30 and MG300 QuickTone software works on Mac (tested both)
+1. Nux MG30 and MG300 QuickTone software works on Mac (tested both)
 1. Here this guy [uses nux mg300 to play rocksmith](https://www.reddit.com/r/rocksmith/comments/kd8u4f/play_rocksmith_with_nux_is_awesome_great_sound/) "Connect pedal via usb,install asio drivers, configure nux interface in rs_asio.ini Download and run QuickTone, in the usb settings choose the dry mode.In this mode you send clean tone from your guitar directly to rocksmith.
 Run Rocksmith and turn off your guitar sound in the mixer.
 Choose preset in nux or make your own sound - and play rocksmith.
 And thats all!
 Nux is mixing rocksmith output with fx tone in stereo, all feutures in rocksmith 100% working, great sound modelling with impulse response, no latency problem!"
 1. Comments: None that I am aware of (even line6) are compatible with M1 macs yet.
 I wonder who the first will be?
 I suspect Line6 or Fractal,
 1. Yamaha THD apparently earlier versions used to have wet dry 4 channel audio with a steinberg driver https://www.jazzguitar.be/forum/recording-music-software/79906-usb-out-yamaha-thrii.html